-Custom Nodes take three properties related to its display in your application's user interface.
+Custom Nodes take several properties related to the node’s display in your application’s user interface.
 They are not version-specific; meaning, if you change these properties, they will change across all versions and deployed instances of your Custom Node.

 These properties are set on creation of the Custom Node, though they can be edited later in the Custom Node editor’s “Properties” panel: